Energy-Responsive Biomaterials Group

 We are always on the lookout for talented students and postdocs to join our team!
 Please email firstname.lastname@example.org to inquire.

-Dr. Ibsen completed a Whitaker International Postdoctoral Fellowship at Imperial College London, working with biomaterials for engineered tissue and regenerative medicine in the group of Molly Stevens.
+Dr. Ibsen joined OHSU in 2018 after completing a Whitaker International Postdoctoral Fellowship at Imperial College London, working with biomaterials for engineered tissue and regenerative medicine in the group of Molly Stevens.
 She holds a Ph.D. in Bioengineering from the University of California, San Diego.
 Her graduate work focused on the development of energy-responsive nanomaterials for cancer therapy and diagnostics.

 - Shunichi Usami Memorial Dissertation Award, UC San Diego, 2014